Maxygen

 Maxygen Inc. was a biopharmaceutical company focused on developing improved versions of protein drugs using DNA shuffling and other protein modification technologies.
-The company was headquartered in Redwood City, CA. It dissolved in 2013.
-The Maxygen legacy was revived in 2018 with a focus on Directed Evolution of Proteins using Molecular Breeding.
-Maxygen LLC is currently headquartered in Sunnyvale, CA.
+The company was headquartered in Redwood City, CA. It was dissolved in 2013.

+The Maxygen legacy was revived by Maxygen LLC in 2017 with a focus on providing directed evolution services using the original MolecularBreeding platform.
+Maxygen LLC was headquartered in Sunnyvale and Newark, CA. It ceased operations in California in December 2023.

 Clinical Programs

 Maxygen Inc's clinical programs included a novel G-CSF for the treatment of chemotherapy-induced neutropenia, which entered clinical trials in 2006.
 Maxygen also had a preclinical program, MAXY-4, to develop a novel CTLA4-Ig therapeutic for the treatment of rheumatoid arthritis and other autoimmune diseases.

 Technologies

 Maxygen Inc. was established to commercially exploit its proprietary recombination-based technologies for creating genetic diversity, known as its Molecular Breeding directed evolution platform.
 These technologies allow the generation of millions of variant genes and proteins, which then can be screened to identify those with potential commercial interest.
 This laboratory process mimics the powerful natural process of evolution.
 The success of Maxygen's technology was documented in numerous scientific publications and patents, in particular a 1998 Nature letter.